matejkrenek/stm8-toolchain/README.md

 You may have some of these tools already downloaded.

 #### Nodejs
-- Toolchain use nodejs to handle more complex tasks (parsing json config, calculating the size of files, adjusting SPL library)
+- Toolchain uses nodejs to handle more complex tasks (parsing json config, calculating the size of files, adjusting SPL library)
 - Download (download the LTS version): [nodejs.org](https://nodejs.org/en/)
 #### STVP
 - Programmer to flash the program to stm